-TSH is often the first test doctors use to determine whether you have too little or has too much thyroid hormones.
-High TSH is linked to an underactive thyroid or hypothyroidism.
-Read on to learn about the causes, symptoms, and natural ways of lowering your TSH levels.
+TSH is often the first test doctors use to determine whether you have too little or too much thyroid hormones.
+High TSH is often linked to an underactive thyroid or hypothyroidism.
+Read on to learn about the causes, symptoms, and health effects of high TSH levels.

 Thyroid hormones are made from the chemical iodine, which humans need to get from the food they eat.
-Not getting enough iodine in your diet (severe iodine deficiency) can lead to hypothyroidism, and may even cause goiters (a large swelling of the thyroid gland that bulges out from the neck) [2, 3].
+Not getting enough iodine in the diet (severe iodine deficiency) can lead to hypothyroidism, and may even cause goiters (a large swelling of the thyroid gland that bulges out from the neck) [4, 5].

 For example, children living in an area with abnormally high iodine concentrations in their drinking water show higher rates of thyroid dysfunction (increased levels of TSH and thyroid antibodies) .

 Overeating is another common cause of thyroid dysfunction.
 A study found that chronic overeating led to an increase in T3 levels over both the short- and long-term (from 3 weeks up to 7 months) .

 Two separate studies have shown that among women, overweight and obese ones have higher TSH levels than normal-weight patients.
 This includes people with higher overall body weight and body mass index (BMI), larger waist size, and higher body fat percentage [13, 12].

 Another study found that healthy young women with high TSH levels were found to be twice as likely to have metabolic syndrome (a condition that causes obesity, high blood pressure, and high levels of sugar, fat, and cholesterol in the blood) when compared to women with lower TSH levels .